CSoney017/1D-Finite-Element-Method/README.md

 2 - **project_2_galerkin.m**

-This Matlab file contains the code that computes the finite element method and applies it to the heat transfer problem.
-The backward and forward euler method code is also located in this file.
+This Matlab file uses the Finite Element Method to discretize the domain into elements, map it onto the parent function, and solve the heat transfer numerically.
+Using the provided Dirichlet Boundary conditions, the code also utilizes 2nd order Guassian quadrature to numerically integrate the f(x,t) function and assemble the mass and stiffness matrices.
+Using either FEM or BEM, this code takes into account time integration and finally plots the solution at the end, comparing the computed solution to the analytic solution.

 3 - **FEM and BEM Plots. pdf**